Save on pet insurance for your pet

 Pinworms and whipworms are both intestinal worms.
 They are also caught in a similar way, by contact with the respective eggs.
 Thus, children become infected when they don't wash their hands after visiting the bathroom, while dogs can ingest whipworm eggs when they groom fur with eggs clinging to it.

 How Are Whipworms in Dogs Different from Pinworms in Humans?

-These are two species specific infection, caused by different worms that favor either people or dogs.
+These are two species-specific infections, caused by different worms that favor either people or dogs.

 The human pinworm is Enterobius

 In addition, these worms cause subtly different symptoms and outcomes.
-For example, pinworms cause an itchy bottom in people and is rarely serious, whilst the dog whipworm causes bloody diarrhea and can be extremely debilitating.
+For example, pinworms cause an itchy bottom in people and is rarely a serious condition, while the dog whipworm causes bloody diarrhea and can be extremely debilitating.